-Drawing makes light visible and while my work is underpinned by a variety of drawing processes it is the invisible that interests me.
-The interstice between what is real and what we perceive creates a space of unknown retreat.
-Freed from the dead end of patterned behaviours’ the kairotic moment can subvert the cultural mantra ‘doing is better than being’ and appearances need to adhere to a preferential hierarchy.
+“Drawing makes light visible and while my work is underpinned by a variety of drawing processes it is the invisible that interests me.
+The interstice between what is real and what we perceive as real creates a space of unknown possibility, or the ultimate retreat from those patterned behaviours that can lead to mental and physical restlessness, unnamed stress, depression.
+This gap, this possibility of the kairotic or opportune moment can subvert the cultural mantras such as ‘doing is better than being’ or appearances need to adhere to a preferential hierarchy.

 The deliberate layering and covering over in my work points to those gaps where one is not defined by what has occurred before, only informed by it.
 The meditative gestures, the transparency of the materials or the unfamiliarity of the objects, allows for a less defined sense of what is known.
 Perhaps in this reinvention the possibility of a meeting space between impermanence and revelation can be experienced and become the refuge that it is.”